ilmax/site/content/posts/k3s-raspberry-tls/index.md

 tls.key:  1679 bytes
 ```

-As you can see, we have successfully obtained a certificate with the correct **common name**, we can also see that this certificate has been issued by the staging issuer, so this shouldn't in our services.
+As you can see, we have successfully obtained a certificate with the correct **common name**, we can also see that this certificate has been issued by the staging issuer, so this shouldn't be used in our services.

 ### Troubleshooting